 And then the F is just the open G and E but then you have to make an F double stop which is a first finger on the A and a low second finger on the E… So it sounds like…[11:41]

 Okay?
 And depending on what time signature you’re in, that’s the really important thing.
 A lot of people say “What do I do with the bow?
 I don’t know what to do with the bow.”
 That really is what dictates what you’re gonna do with the bow.
 So if you’re doing a two-step or a reel in 4/4, you’re gonna keep it in that time signature.
 So you have one two three four…[12:08]

-So I’m doing one two three four one two three four, okay?
-And if it’s a Waltz then I’m going to do a one two three.
-And in the Waltz there’s a lot of different stuff that you can do so let’s see what happens cuz I don’t usually even think about this stuff, so let’s see…[12:28]
+So I’m doing one, two, three, four, one, two, three, four, okay?
+And if it’s a waltz then I’m going to do a one, two, three.
+And in the waltz, there’s a lot of different stuff that you can do so let’s see what happens cause I don’t usually even think about this stuff, so let’s see…[12:28]

 So right there what I’m doing is the low, the very first one, the low G I’m doing first then I’m doing the two open E and A string open twice so I’m going…[12:45]

 That’s for the waltz or the mazurka.
 Then the C, do the same thing…[12:55]

 The D…[13:02]…F…[13:09]…And then if I’m doing a two-step I’ll do that same chord progression…[13:18]

 Okay.
 So the thing about Cajun fiddling is that every great Cajun fiddler around right now playing, they’re all going to have their own style of doing this stuff.
 There’s not just not one way, there’s not one method and I know you’ll be driving around your car, wherever you’re listening to Cajun music, you fiddlers out there, and you’ll hear something and you’ll be like “That’s it.
 That’s what I want to do.”
 I think the thing is to find who’s doing that and maybe if you can even get a lesson with them, try to figure out the style in which they play.